 The Truncated Dodecahedron

-The truncated dodecahedron is a 3D uniform polyhedron bounded by 20 triangles and 12 decagons.
+The truncated dodecahedron is a 3D uniform polyhedron bounded by 32 polygons (20 triangles and 12 decagons), 90 edges, and 60 vertices.
 It may be constructed by truncating the dodecahedron's vertices such that its pentagonal faces become decagons.
 Alternatively, it may be constructed by radially expanding the edges of the dodecahedron outwards, thus turning vertices into triangles and pentagons into decagons.

 In order to be able to identify the truncated dodecahedron in various projections of 4D objects, it is useful to know how it appears from various viewpoints.
 The following are some of the commonly-encountered views: